 Visit a broker or directly approach the Asset Management Company of your choice

-Visit the website of Asset Management Companies (AMCs) or any aggregator website that offers all mutual fund types in a single place
+Visit the Asset Management Companies (AMCs) website or any aggregator website that offers investing in all mutual fund types in a single place.

-Do your research by comparing various dividend mutual funds to get the best deal
+Do your research by comparing various dividend mutual funds to choose an ideal scheme.

-Recently, when the Finance Minister of India presented the 2019 budget, she announced that the Dividend Distribution Tax (DDT) on dividend mutual funds would be abolished.
-Earlier companies had to pay DDT before offering dividends; however, now the part of profits are taxed at the hands of shareholders.
-As per the new regulations, the fund house has to pay a DDT of 29.12% on debt funds including surcharge and Cess.
+In the 2019 Budget, the Finance Minister announced the abolishment of the Dividend Distribution Tax (DDT) on dividend mutual funds.
+Earlier, companies had to pay DDT before offering dividends.
+Now, the part of profits is taxed at shareholders’ hands.
+As per the new regulations, the fund house has to pay a DDT of 29.12% on debt funds, including surcharge and Cess.
 In the case of equity mutual funds, the DDT is 11.64%, inclusive of Cess.

-As an investor, you should not consider dividend-yielding mutual funds to churn a fixed amount
+You should not consider dividend-yielding mutual funds to churn a fixed amount as an investor.

 Dividends are subject to Dividend Distribution Tax, which the investors/shareholders have to pay as per the 2019-20 tax slab rates

 Before you plan to invest in these stocks, make sure you know about the company’s consistency of the dividend payout and its growth graph.
-This will help you a great deal in understanding how the fund would perform in the future
+This will help you a great deal in understanding how the fund will perform in the future.

-If you’re one of those who have a low-risk appetite and looking for higher returns in short terms, then you can choose to invest in Dividend Mutual.
-You can either do it online or offline and select invest in the mutual fund depending on your investment goals.
+If you’re one of those who have a low-risk appetite and looking for higher returns in the short or long term, then you can choose to invest in Dividend Mutual Funds.
+You can either do it online or offline as per your convenience and select ideal mutual funds that can let you achieve your financial goals.